+Domain: E80 Part Removal

+Subproperty of: E11 Modification.
+P31 has modified (was modified by): E24 Physical Man-Made Thing

+Scope note: This property identifies the E24 Physical Man-Made Thing that was diminished by E80 Part diminished by a single Part Removal activity.

+Removal.

-Domain: Range: Subproperty of: Quantification: E80 Part Removal E24 Physical Man-Made Thing E11 Modification.
-P31 has modified (was modified by): E24 Physical Man-Made Thing many to many, necessary (1,n:0,n) Scope note: This property identifies the E24 Physical Man-Made Thing that was diminished by E80 Part Removal.
-Although a Part removal activity normally concerns only one item of Physical Man-Made Thing, it is possible to imagine circumstances under which more than one item might be diminished by a single Part Removal activity.
-Examples: the coffin of Tut Ankh Amun (E22) was diminished by The opening of the coffin of Tut Ankh Amun (E80)
+Although a Part removal activity normally concerns only one item of Physical Man-Made Thing, it is possible to imagine circumstances under which more than one item might be

+• the coffin of Tut Ankh Amun (E22) was diminished by The opening of the coffin of Tut Ankh Amun (E80)